zx900930/miholess/README.md

 After installation, `miholess` will:

-1. Download NSSM and all necessary Miholess PowerShell scripts to the installation directory.
+1. Copy NSSM and all necessary Miholess PowerShell scripts to the installation directory.
 2. Download the latest Mihomo core and required data files.
 3. Create a `config.json` file in the installation directory based on your input.
 4. Set up a Windows Service named `MiholessService` using NSSM to ensure Mihomo runs automatically on system startup and restarts if it crashes.